 Donald Trump became only the second American president to return to power after losing an election — a feat pulled off only by Grover Cleveland in 1893.
 Trump’s running mate, JD Vance, called it “the greatest political comeback in US history”, but many people saw it coming — from Elon Musk, who spent millions supporting Trump, to Jeff Bezos, who didn’t allow The Washington Post to endorse Kamala Harris, to the punters putting their money on the former president.

-Trump defeated former Vice President Kamala Harris for three reasons: People were feeling the pinch of inflation; they were alarmed and angry about the flood of undocumented immigrants pouring into the country; and some of the people who normally support the Democrats voted for Trump instead of Harris.
+Trump defeated Vice President Kamala Harris for three reasons: People were feeling the pinch of inflation; they were alarmed and angry about the flood of undocumented immigrants pouring into the country; and some of the people who normally support the Democrats voted for Trump instead of Harris.

 Analysts were speculating before Election Day (November 5) about Harris losing support among Black men and young men drawn to Trump.
 Former president Barack Obama admonished Black men, urging them to vote for Harris.
-In the event, Harris suffered only a slight drop in Black support compared with former President Joe Biden, down from 87% to 85%, according to CNN exit polls.
+In the event, Harris suffered only a slight drop in Black support compared with outgoing President Joe Biden, down from 87% to 85%, according to CNN exit polls.
 (The validated 2020 election results show Biden won 92% of the Black vote and Trump only 8%, but we will stick to exit polls for comparison as those are the ones available for 2024).
 But there was a significant drop in youth support, down from 60% for Biden to 54% for Harris among voters aged 18 to 29.

 Drop in Latino support